MMGabai/FifthColumn/README.md

 -Mordechai M. Gabai

-October 14th 2016
+January 15th 2016

 Other notes:

-* It hasn't been tested on Mac or Linux, yet - you are invited to change that as you please!
+* It hasn't been tested on Mac or Linux, yet - you are invited to try out as you please!